-The TMDL Implementation Plan establishes a schedule or timetable for the installation and evaluation of point and nonpoint source control measures, data collection, assessment of water quality standard attainment, and if needed, additional modeling.
-Future monitoring of the listed segment water quality will then be used to evaluate this phase of the TMDL, and if necessary, to reallocate the loads.
+Watershed based plans may be developed to address and assess both point and nonpoint sources.
+These plans establish a schedule or timetable for the installation and evaluation of source control measures, data collection, and assessment of water quality standard attainment.
+Future monitoring of the listed segment water quality may be used to evaluate this phase of the TMDL, and if necessary, to reallocate the loads.